 I am a leadership coach who loves creating meaningful human connection.
 I specialize in helping people give and receive feedback, communicate directly, and build multi-cultural relationships.
 Since 2015, I’ve consulted for organizations and coached individuals to clarify goals, assess current realities, and design pathways to create desired outcomes.

 I work with leaders in large companies like Microsoft and Kaiser Permanente as well as change makers in nonprofits like IfNotNow and Jewish Youth for Community Action.
-Previously, I was a community organizer who helped people build power and navigate the unknowns of change at the grassroots.
+Previously, I was a community organizer who helped people build power and navigate the unknowns of grassroots-led change.
 I have an M.S. in Organizational Change Management from The New School and am on the guest faculty of Bentley University’s Center for Women in Business, where I teach DEIJ leaders how to apply change management frameworks to their initiatives in national and global organizations.
 I identify as white, Jewish, cisgender, male, queer, currently non-disabled, live in Oakland, and am in my mid thirties.

-Hike Coaching (in person) and Virtual
+Hike coaching (in person)

-Develop and try out new habits
+Develop and try out new behaviors

 Enlist others for collaboration and accountability